 My research focuses on the development of models and efficient algorithms for mining, integrating and comparing systems-level, large, complex and heterogeneous networked data.
 I am applying these methods on molecular and clinical data to yield new insight into problems related to human health, and on world trade data for tracking the dynamics of economic systems.

 We are flooded with large scale omics data that each represents a partial view on the molecular functioning of the cell.
-In order to gain novel knowledge, these datasets should be mined collectively rather than in isolation from each other's, yielding new insight into cancer disease by simultaneously stratifying cancer patients into clinically relevant sub-groups, uncovering new cancer genes, and predicting drug-repurposing [C9].
+In order to gain novel knowledge, we develop data-integration frameworks to mine these datasets collectively rather than in isolation from each other's, yielding new insight into cancer disease by simultaneously stratifying cancer patients into clinically relevant sub-groups, uncovering new cancer genes, and predicting drug-repurposing [C9].

 In the cell, molecules (e.g., proteins) do not act in isolation but rather interact with other molecules in order to perform their functions.
-The same holds in other fields that studies interacting objects, such as in economics, where countries trade with each other's.
+The same holds in other fields that study interacting objects, such as in economics, where countries trade with each other's.
 To uncover domain specific knowledge, we develop tools to characterized the wiring patterns of nodes in networks, yielding new insight on the core-broker-periphery organization of the world trade network [J6, J13] and in the topological conservation of biological functions in protein-protein interaction networks [J6, J7, J13].

 We also develop pairwise and multiple global network alignment methods, which allow us to uncover evolutionary relationships between species and to transfer biological annotations across the networks of different species [J8, J9, J15].